 Board of Directors

-George Vegh, Vice-Chairperson
+George Vegh, Chairperson

-George Vegh, Vice-Chairperson
+George Vegh, Chairperson

 Mr. Vegh is a Senior Fellow at the Munk School of Global Affairs and Public Policy.
 He is an Adjunct Professor of energy law and regulation at the Munk School as well as the University of Toronto and Osgoode Hall Law Schools.
 He is identified as a leading energy lawyer in several leading publications.
 Mr. Vegh was previously General Counsel at the Ontario Energy Board.